Back pain: Surgery

 Surgery for back pain is typically used as a last resort, when serious neurological deficit is evident.
 A 2009 systematic review of back surgery studies found that, for certain diagnoses, surgery is moderately better than other common treatments, but the benefits of surgery often decline in the long term.

 Surgery may sometimes be appropriate for people with severe myelopathy or cauda equina syndrome.
 Causes of neurological deficits can include spinal disc herniation, spinal stenosis, degenerative disc disease, tumor, infection, and spinal hematomas, all of which can impinge on the nerve roots around the spinal cord.
 There are multiple surgical options to treat back pain, and these options vary depending on the cause of the pain.

-When a herniated disc is compressing the nerve roots, hemi- or partial- laminectomy or discectomy may be performed, in which the material compressing on the nerve is removed.
-A mutli-level laminectomy can be done to widen the spinal canal in the case of spinal stenosis.
+When a herniated disc is compressing the nerve roots, hemi- or partial-laminectomy or discectomy may be performed, in which the material compressing on the nerve is removed.
+A multi-level laminectomy can be done to widen the spinal canal in the case of spinal stenosis.
 A foraminotomy or foraminectomy may also be necessary, if the vertebrae are causing significant nerve root compression.
 A discectomy is performed when the intervertebral disc has herniated or torn.
 It involves removing the protruding disc, either a portion of it or all of it, that is placing pressure on the nerve root.
 Total disc replacement can also be performed, in which the source of the pain (the damaged disc) is removed and replaced, while maintaining spinal mobility.
 When an entire disc is removed (as in discectomy), or when the vertebrae are unstable, spinal fusion surgery may be performed.
 Spinal fusion is a procedure in which bone grafts and metal hardware is used to fix together two or more vertebrae, thus preventing the bones of the spinal column from compressing on the spinal cord or nerve roots.

 If infection, such as a spinal epidural abscess, is the source of the back pain, surgery may be indicated when a trial of antibiotics is ineffective.
 Surgical evacuation of spinal hematoma can also be attempted, if the blood products fail to break down on their own.